Plentific cements $100M to expand its property management SaaS – TechCrunch

 The startup also told TechCrunch it has 100+ “large clients”, at this stage, and more than 16,000 contractors on its marketplace.
 While the number of properties Plentific has under management has grown 17-fold in the last three years, per a spokeswoman.

-Plentific targets its property management tools broadly, at a range of customers and sectors, from private landlords and those running short term lets; to those responsible for managing social housing or student accommodation; and to property managers in sectors like education, hospitality, sport/fitness and social care.
+Plentific targets its property management tools broadly at a range of customers and sectors, from private landlords and those running short-term lets, to those responsible for managing social housing or student accommodation and property managers in sectors like education, hospitality, sport/fitness and social care.
 (So — unlike startups like Mashroom, which are trying to disrupt the traditional managed service letting agency model — it doesn’t play in the lettings side of the market and would instead be hoping to win such agencies as customers for its tools.)

-Commenting on the Series C in a statement, Cem Savas, CEO and co-founder of Plentific, said: “We had a phenomenal year of growth, more than doubling headcount to almost 200 employees, opening an office in the United States and cementing our position in the UK and German markets.
-Our next step is to rapidly expand in the US, as well as look to begin operating in new geographies.
+Commenting on the Series C in a statement, Cem Savas, CEO and co-founder of Plentific, said: “We had a phenomenal year of growth, more than doubling headcount to almost 200 employees, opening an office in the United States and cementing our position in the U.K. and German markets.
+Our next step is to rapidly expand in the U.S., as well as look to begin operating in new geographies.
 We have only just scratched the surface of a $2.5 trillion potential market opportunity.
 We will now be rapidly expanding both our global footprint and the solutions we offer to become the de facto digital partner for landlords and service providers across the world.”

 In another supporting statement, Josh Raffaelli, managing partner at Brookfield, added: “We are thrilled to partner with Plentific as it seeks to fully digitize the repairs and maintenance process.
 As one of the world’s largest real estate owner, operator and investor we have first-hand knowledge of how lowering operating costs can help drive efficiencies.
 We look forward to leveraging that knowledge and experience to help fuel Plentific’s growth and expand its global footprint.”